-He was a clever thinker!
-I never would have considered these salty-sweet treats as nature-related.
+I never would have considered these salty-sweet treats to be nature-related.
 But a haystack is a haystack.
 We live in farm country.
 Why would I not have thought of that?

 - 1 cup (6 ounces) butterscotch chips

-- Drop by rounded tablespoonfuls onto the prepared baking sheets.
-Haystacks will firm up as they cool.
+Drop by rounded tablespoonfuls onto the prepared baking sheets.
+The haystacks will firm up as they cool.

-- Double boiler option: Melt the chips over simmering water, stirring until smooth.
-Remove the pot from the heat and stir in the peanut butter.
+Double boiler option: Melt the chips in the pot set over the simmering water, stirring until smooth.
+Remove from the heat and stir in the peanut butter.
 Transfer the mixture to large mixing bowl.
+(Alternatively, you may do it all in the same pot; just be careful not to burn yourself on the hot pot.)
 Add the chow mein noodles and proceed as above.